 I am honored to lead a world-class college of education where our students, faculty, staff, alumni, and community partners make a positive and profound difference every day – leading research, engaging our communities, and preparing education and mental health professionals for innovation and impact.

 More than 1,500 students from across the state, nation, and world are part of our college.
 These students, both undergraduate and graduate, come to learn from and conduct research with faculty in our top-ranked programs.
 Our students relish experiencing a Big Ten environment and the rigor of a Research I institution in a personal, welcoming, and inclusive community that supports student success and stretches them to do their best.

-Our college is also home to internationally-recognized research centers such as the Belin-Blank Center for Gifted Education and Talent Development as well as new centers such as the new Iowa Center for School Mental Health.
+Our college is also home to internationally-recognized research centers such as the Belin-Blank Center for Gifted Education and Talent Development as well as new centers such as the new Scanlan Center for School Mental Health.

 Our major renovation, which is close to completion, has created seven new technology -enhanced, collaborative, state-of-the-art classrooms, a more welcoming and student focused main entrance in North Lindquist that integrates our student-services offices and resources along with the dean’s suite, a new café, and more informal spaces that invite collaboration and create a sense of community.